Siamese Dream: Recording and production

 Siamese Dream was recorded mainly between December 1992 and March 1993.
 The band relocated to Triclops Studios in Marietta, Georgia for the album sessions, so they could avoid local friends and distractions, and to cut Chamberlin off from his known drug connections.
 Butch Vig reprised his role as producer after working on their debut album Gish.
 Butch Vig stated "Billy [Corgan] and I raised the bar really high.
 We wanted to make a very ambitious sounding record.
 It was all done on analogue tape so it was time consuming.
 We were working 12 hours a day, six times a week for about three months, and for the last two months we worked seven days a week, 14 or 15 hours a day because we were behind schedule."

-After he suffered a nervous breakdown, Corgan began visiting a therapist.
-Consequently, his lyrics became more explicit about his troubled past and his insecurities.
 "Today" was one of the first songs written by Corgan for Siamese Dream.
 He played the self-recorded demo to Vig, and received a positive reaction.
 Soon afterward, executives from Virgin Records came to observe the band after hearing about their problems, but were pleased with the demo and did not soon return to the studio.
 The reaction from the executives only served to put more stress on Corgan.
 Corgan worked overtime, practically living in the studio for the recording of Siamese Dream—he and Vig would sometimes work on a 45-second section of music for two days, working 16-hour days for weeks at a time to achieve the sound Corgan wanted.

 Corgan's desire for musical perfection put further strain on the already-frayed relationships between the band members.
 Vig later recalled, "D'arcy would lock herself in the bathroom, James wouldn't say anything, or Billy would lock himself in the control room".
 Corgan often overdubbed Iha's and Wretzky's parts with his own playing.
 Wretzky stated that Corgan only performed most of the guitar and bass parts because he could lay them down more easily in recording and with far fewer takes.
 Stories of the album's recording had circulated in the music press.
 Corgan admitted there was some truth to accusations of tyrannical behavior, though he felt the press misunderstood the situation.